Basic benefit covered services

 Daycare

-• A daycare is a daycare center, child development center or after-school program (not pre-school)
+• A daycare is a daycare center, child development center or after-school program

-• ABA providers may not function as support aides or observers during care routines or activities (lunch, group activities, arts and crafts, etc)
+• ABA providers may not function as support aides or observers during care routines or activities (lunch, group activities, arts and crafts, etc.)

 • Services may be conducted by all ABA provider types